Murder of Neal Rosenblum

-Neal Rosenblum was shot and killed on Thursday, April 17, 1986 by Steven M. Tielsch in Pittsburgh.
+Neal Rosenblum was shot and killed on April 17, 1986, by Steven M. Tielsch in Pittsburgh.
 The attack was motivated by antisemitic hate.

-Background
+Personal life

 Neal Rosenblum was the third of five children in an Orthodox Jewish family in Toronto, Canada.
 He was a rabbinical and computer science student.
 He married Manya Weingarten of the Squirrel Hill neighborhood of Pittsburgh in the spring of 1985.
 As a devout Orthodox Jew, he prayed three times daily, attending services at synagogue or at Jewish schools.

+Shooting

 A month after their daughter was born, the family visited Mrs. Rosenblum's parents, intending to stay for Passover.
 Rosenblum was 24 or 25 years old at the time.

-The murder and immediate aftermath

 A few hours after arriving at his in-laws' house in Squirrel Hill, Rosenblum went to pray the evening services at the Kollel Bais Yitzchok Torah Institute Study Center.
-As he walked home from the synagogue, a car pulled up, and the passenger engaged him in conversation.
-The passenger then shot him five times.
+As he walked home from the synagogue, a car pulled up with Steven Tielsch and his friend Kevin Ohm, and engaged him in conversation.
+Tielsch then shot him five times.
 He was killed because of his Jewish appearance, wearing Haredi attire such as a black fedora.

 Rosenblum was still conscious when emergency workers arrived, and he provided some details of the attack.
 He died about five hours later while in surgery at University of Pittsburgh Medical Center.

 Investigators were unable to develop leads for 12 years.
+Kevin Ohm was questioned about being present the night Rosenblum was killed.
+On August 10, 1991, Ohm, 26, was killed in a car accident with Tielsch after the latter crashed his car while speeding.
+Tielsch was later convicted of vehicular homicide for this incident and served time in prison.

 Development of case

 In 1988, Tielsch and Sanford Gordon shared a cell in the Allegheny County jail, both on separate drug charges.
-Tielsch bragged that he had killed a Jew, and would often make antisemitic remarks and draw swastikas, a common antisemitic symbol, on himself.
+Tielsch bragged that he had killed a Jew and would often make antisemitic remarks and draw swastikas on himself.
 Gordon reported the information to the authorities, but they did not have enough evidence to make the case in 2000.
 At that time, the Cold Case Squad took over the investigation and got a corroborating witness.
 Twelve years after the original crime, police arrested the now 45-year-old killer.